-- Local guides/brownies/scouts/cubs groups are great, especially as the older kids need/want to lead events as part of their own skills development. - Use 'the science of and 'the art of to think about how to integrate arts and science e.g. the art/science of cooking, colour, water, gin...etc.! - Think about unexpected activities to transform a space e.g. loud activities in a library or museum or carving out quiet spaces at your Fun Palace people have had a 'lying back and looking listening' activity to give some time out to participants. - Become a Professor of ... for the day e.g. Professor of ice-cream/pom-poms/bike repair. - If local schools are getting involved, think about doing an activity in advance so that they come along during the Fun Palace weekend to see their work and bring their families and friends too. - Where there are multiple venues, how about creating a treasure trail checklist of skills and activities you need to tick off to help ensure people go to all venues?
+- Local Guides/Brownies/Scouts/Cubs groups are great, especially as the older kids need/want to lead events as part of their own skills development. - Use 'the science of' and 'the art of' to think about how to integrate arts and science e.g. the art/science of cooking, colour, water, gin...etc.! - Think about unexpected activities to transform a space e.g. loud activities in a library or museum, or quiet spaces at your Fun Palace, offering 'sit back and listen' activities to give some time out to participants. - Become a Professor of ... e.g. Professor of ice-cream/pom-poms/bike repair. - If local schools get involved, think about doing an activity in advance so that they come along during the Fun Palace weekend to see their work and bring their families and friends too. - Where there are multiple venues, how about creating a treasure trail checklist of skills and activities you need to tick off to help ensure people go to all venues?